mcreutz/playground/systems_eng/git.md

 ---

 ## Remotes
-### Push local commits of active branch to remote repo
+Push local commits of the active branch to the remote repo
 ```bash
 git push
 ```

-Push local commits of specific branch to remote repo
+Push local commits of a specific branch to the remote repo
 ```bash
 git push <branch-name>
 ```